swharden/SWHarden.com/content/blog/2023-07-29-ai-chat-locally-with-python.md

 ---
 title: How to Run Llama 2 Locally with Python
-description: How to use an open source large language model to answer questions about the content of local files using Python.
+description: How to use open source large language models to ingest information from local files and generate AI responses to questions about their content
 Date: 2023-07-29 18:30:00
 tags: ["python", "ai"]
 ---